Doune Castle (Castle Leoch)

 The 15th century fortress built by Sir George Crichton stands on a spit of land on the Firth of Forth near Edinburgh is often nicknamed ‘the ship that never sailed’ given its appearance as a boat sitting on the water.
 Blackness Castle is the fictional setting for Jack Randall’s castle in Fort William’.

 The Royal Burgh of Culross heritage village has barely changed in the last 400 years and is managed by the National Trust for Scotland.
-The port was once a thriving merchant centre and was used in Outlander to represent Cranesmuir, home to Geillis Duncan.
+The port was once a thriving merchant centre and was used in Outlander to represent Cranesmuir, home to Geillis Duncan as well as many interior scenes shot at Culross Palace.

 Situated exactly half way between Edinburgh and Stirling Linlithgow Palace was a retreat for the Scottish Royals in the 15th century and was the birthplace of Mary Queen of Scots in December 1542.
 Despite there not being any dungeon, jail or similar, Linlithgow is used as the setting of Wentworth Prison and there are a number of other scenes shot around the ruined Palace.